stenslae/FPGA_TRNG/sw/trng_testing/README.md

 ## Overview

 The TRNG output is temporarily routed to a GPIO pin, and a LabJack T7-Pro is is used to sample that pin and collect 50M bits of data.
-The .data file full of the generated TRNGs is put through the NIST 800-22 STS to determine randomness levels.
+The .data file full of the generated TRNGs is put through the NIST SP 800-22 statistical test suite to determine randomness levels.

 ## Usage